Evaluating Graph Vulnerability and Robustness using TIGER: Introduction

-\textbf{Challenges for robustness and vulnerability research.} Unfortunately, the nature of cross-disciplinary research also comes with significant challenges.
-Oftentimes important discoveries made in one field are not quickly disseminated, leading to missed innovation opportunities.
+\textbf{Challenges for robustness and vulnerability research.} Network robustness has a rich and diverse background spanning numerous fields of engineering and science~\cite{klein1993resistance,beygelzimer2005improving,tong2010vulnerability,krishnamoorthy1987fault,freitas2020d2m}.
+Unfortunately, this cross-disciplinary nature comes with significant challenges---resulting in slow dissemination of ideas, leading to missed innovation opportunities.
 We believe a unified and easy-to-use software framework is key to standardizing the study of network robustness, helping accelerate reproducible research and dissemination of ideas.

 \textbf{\toolbox{} design and implementation.} We present \toolbox{}, an open-sourced Python \textit{\textbf{T}oolbox for evaluat\textbf{I}ng \textbf{G}raph vuln\textbf{E}rability and \textbf{R}obustness}.
 Through \toolbox{}, our goal is to catalyze network robustness research, promote reproducibility and amplify the reach of novel ideas.
 In designing \toolbox{}, we consider multiple complex implementation decisions, including: (1) the criterion for inclusion in the toolbox; (2) identifying and synthesizing a set of core robustivity features needed by the community; and (3) the design and implementation of the framework itself.
 We address the \textit{inclusion criterion} by conducting a careful analysis of influential and representative papers (e.g., \cite{chan2016optimizing,tong2010vulnerability,malliaros2012fast,holme2002attack,beygelzimer2005improving}) across top journals and conferences from the relevant domains (e.g., ICDM, SDM, Physica A, DMKD, Physical Review E), many of which we will discuss in detail in this paper.
-We also include papers posted on arXiv, as many cutting-edge papers are first released here.
+We also include papers posted on arXiv, as many cutting-edge papers are first released there.